-Beginning in FY2024, under Neb.
-Rev. Stat. §83-4,114(4)(h), NDCS is required to provide information on housing unit assignments that are neither restrictive housing nor general population (hereinafter "Other Applicable Housing").
+Other applicable housing units are assignments that are neither restrictive housing nor general population.
 These units were developed to provide mission specific housing; other applicable housing includes the Skilled Nursing Facilities, Protective Management, Mental Health Units, and Higher Risk General Population Units.
-This allows individuals who have not been (or would not be) successful in the general population to be housed in a setting that is structured and safe to meet the unique needs off the individual.
+This allows individuals who have not been (or would not be) successful in the general population to be housed in a setting that is structured and safe to meet the unique needs of the individual.